TLouf/CV/CV.typ

 #cv_section("Academic service")

-- Elected member of the Advisory Board of the #link("http://yrcss.cssociety.org/")[young researchers of the Complex Systems Society] (2023), and subsequently Chair of the Board (2024).
+- Elected member of the Advisory Board of the #link("http://yrcss.cssociety.org/")[young researchers of the Complex Systems Society] (yrCSS) in 2023, and subsequently Chair of the Board in 2024.
 - Co-organiser of the #link("https://sites.google.com/view/css-ccs23/home")[Computational Social Science satellite of the Conference on Complex Systems], starting 2023
 - Served as a reviewer for Physica A and the Journal of Linguistic Geography.
 - Helped the organization of the Conference on Complex Systems 2022 in Palma.